 The connection here is obvious but its nature remains unclear, especially with adults.
 Do games help develop analytical skills, or you need to have them in order to become a successful player?
 On the other hand, when a child is good at strategy games, he or she probably has that natural ability to analytical thinking.

+One of the effects of video games is strengthening your attention.
 Selective attention defines your ability to focus on what’s relevant and filter out irrelevant information.
 When reviewing lines of code in an attempt to spot the errors, this kind of attention helps you to be more observant.

 At the end of the day, our productivity depends on the effective use of brain power.
 In video games, especially action-packed ones like Overwatch or Counter Strike, you learn how to scan efficiently for a target, snap attention back after finding it, and focusing on several targets at the same time.

+So do video games improve problem solving skills?
+Some of them might.
 Games like Heroes of Might and Magic which involve problem solving train your cognitive flexibility because they offer to solve fictitious problems you are not likely to face in real life.

 In programming, where you often need to approach a real-life problem with a software solution and to look at it from different angles, such flexibility and creativity will sure come in handy.